 The EPLO is an international organization dedicated to the creation and dissemination of knowledge in the area of Public Law lato sensu and Governance, and the promotion of European values for a better generation of lawyers and democratic institutions worldwide.

 The EPLO which was established in 2007 in Athens, Greece.
 In over 20 years of activity, it has developed, organized, promoted and supported more than 200 educational, research, training, institution building and other activities and has provided assistance to democratic institutions in more than 70 countries.
 The Organization’s work involves four pillars of activity, namely, research, education & training, publications and technical cooperation, each perpetually contributing to the improvement of the other through an integrated approach.

-The governing body of the EPLO is the Board of Directors comprised of the representatives of 17 member states, 4 public authorities, and 71 universities/institutions.
-The EPLO has been granted the Observer Status at The International Labor Organization (ILO), WIPO-World Intellectual Property Organization and International Organization for Migration (IOM).
+The governing body of the EPLO is the Board of Directors comprised of the representatives of 17 member states, 7 public authorities, and 73 universities/institutions.
+The EPLO has been granted the Observer Status at the General Assembly of the United Nations, The International Labor Organization (ILO), WIPO-World Intellectual Property Organization and International Organization for Migration (IOM).